Battle of Kletsk: Aftermath

 On 12 August 1506, victorious Michael Glinski entered Vilnius.
-In honor of the victory, Mikołaj II Radziwiłł sponsored the construction of the Church of Saint George on the Neris riverbank.
-But when Grand Duke Alexander Jagiellon died on 19 August, Zabrzeziński accused Glinski of having conspired to murder the dead ruler.
-Glinski fell from royal favor and began an anti-Lithuanian revolt, murdering Zabrzeziński and allying with the Grand Duchy of Moscow.
-The Glinski rebellion became part of the renewed Muscovite–Lithuanian War.
+In honor of the victory, Mikołaj II Radziwiłł sponsored the construction of the Church of St. George on the Neris riverbank.
+But when Grand Duke Alexander Jagiellon died on 19 August, Zabrzeziński accused Glinski of having conspired to murder the ruler.
+Glinski fell from royal favor and began an anti-Lithuanian revolt, murdering Zabrzeziński and allying with the Grand Duchy of Muscovy, rekindling the Muscovite–Lithuanian War.

 Khan Meñli I Giray of Crimea hurried to assure Alexander Jagiellon that the raid was unauthorized and asked to maintain peace.
 Crimean Khanate severed its long-standing alliance with Moscow due to, among other things, the Muscovite campaign against the Khanate of Kazan.
-Lithuanian Grand Duke Sigismund I received an iarlyk for the Russian territories of Novgorod, Pskov, and Ryazan.
+Lithuanian Grand Duke Sigismund I the Old ultimately reached an alliance with the Khan, offering a tributary payment and receiving an jarlig for the Russian territories of Novgorod, Pskov, and Ryazan in return.
+The combination of both these events led to the Tatars shifting the raids to the Muscovy controlled lands since 1507.